Galapagos

 Day 8: North Seymour - Baltra Airport

 The visit to North Seymour is the best way of saying goodbye to the Galapagos.
 Following a dry landing at sunrise we will walk amongst the largest blue-footed booby colony of the Islands.
 If breeding you will enjoy their dancing and singing to find a mate.
+Not far from the dancers we have great and magnificent frigate birds nesting.
+The males inflate their pouches to attract the ladies that fly above them.
 Swallow tailed gulls and tropicbirds decorate the large basaltic walls of the island.

 We will be back on board for breakfast at 8:00 and we have to be ready to check out at 9:00.
 It is always a good idea to do most of your packing the previous night so you can have a pleasant last early morning visit and a relaxed breakfast.